ccancellieri/ckanext-terriajs/README.rst

 |

 **ckanext-terriajs** provides the TerriaJS configuration that implements JSON schema validations and facilitates information from the metadata and resources.

-It also presents an embedded overview of the result showing the layer into an Iframe.
+The plugin also presents an embedded overview of the result showing the layer into an Iframe.

 |
 |